On this page

 On top of a manufacturer's warranty, some retailers or dealers offer an extended warranty on products or vehicles (also referred to as service agreements, service contracts or maintenance agreements).
 It usually costs extra and may extend the amount of time you are covered should anything happen to your product.

 Sometimes, a retailer will sell a product "as is".
-They're informing you that you're buying the product at your own risk, without recourse for after-sale repairs or service for the product under any kind of warranty.
+These products don't have a warranty.
+You are buying what you see, whatever its condition.
+When selling a product "as is", the seller is informing you that you're buying the product at your own risk, without recourse for after-sale repairs or service for the product under any kind of warranty.

 Despite what some retailers claim about "as is" sales, implied warranties apply to the sale of all consumer goods.
 Provincial and territorial sales laws cover implied warranties.
 Generally, they state that products must be fit for the purposes for which they are sold.
 Be aware that the application of implied warranties is subject to legal interpretation—you may have to go to court to enforce your rights.